samuelstein/grav-plugin-simple_contact/README.md

     bin/gpm install simple_contact

-This will install the SimpleContact plugin into your `/user/plugins` directory within Grav.
+This will install the plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/simple_contact`.

 ## Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `simplecontact`.
+Then, rename the folder to `simple_contact`.
 You can find these files either on [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under